AristidesAI/GhostAI/README.md

 - UI system for basic game menu functionality, Pause & Unpause functionality, quit to main menu functionality - Main Menu.
 Start Game.
 Pause.
 Continue.
 Quit.
   - Pause Button in the top right hand corner of the screen, Highly transparent as to allow visibility of the viewscreen. coding for a "button press" animation

-#### What needs to be implemented for full game build functionality and publishing:
+#### Build 3.0.1 What needs to be implemented for full game build functionality and publishing:
 - Player colors.
 Multiple sprite animations with different colors
 - iOS performance optimisations for running on device (iPhone Latest Release)
 - Gamesounds, Player walking "tip-tap"